Guide to Living and Teaching English in China

 Tips for Living in China

-At the end of a China day, you may come to feel a bit bonkers.
+At the end of a day in China, you may feel a bit bonkers.
 The food’s different, the people are different, the language is different.
 There’s no harm in being frustrated by your situation, but we encourage you to rise above it.
 Embrace the challenges and learn from them!

 - Escape Artist – A quick list of unwritten rules for surviving life in China – read for a quick laugh and remember you’re not alone!